rzmk/commit-helper/README.md

 ## Reference

-To run the interactive workflow, simply run `ch` in your terminal:
+To run the interactive workflow, run `ch` in your terminal:

 ```bash
 ch